 - Biden opposes the global BDS movement and opposes cutting or conditioning military aid to Israel.

 - Biden opposes unilateral steps by either side that could jeopardize a negotiated two-state solution to the Israeli-Palestinian conflict, which is the best way to ensure Israel’s future as a Jewish and democratic state.
+Trump’s peace plan, declared dead on arrival, set back prospects for a two-state solution by failing to bring both parties to the conflict to the table.

 - The Obama-Biden administration compiled a better record on Israel at the UN than any previous administration.